Designing an Enterprise IT Portfolio Management MVP

 I prioritized lean concept testing by validating prototyped ideas with key users to understand how they read data, made decisions, and complete their tasks.
 This ‘testing in the margins’ allowed early course corrections without delaying development.

 As the complexity of UI logic increased, I adjusted my approach–moving from lighter design artifacts to more explicit interaction logic, annotated wireframes, and flow maps.
 This gave engineering a shared source of truth, reduced QA churn, and allowed the team to move quickly without sacrificing correctness.
+This approach became the design standard for subsequent phases.